Jon Berti Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 8.7 K/9, which ranks 16th in MLB.
+- The 8.7 strikeouts per nine innings put together by the Angels pitching staff ranks 14th in MLB.

-- The Angels have the 16th-ranked team ERA among all league pitching staffs (4.22).
+- The Angels have a 4.25 team ERA that ranks 16th among all league pitching staffs.

-- The Angels rank 11th in baseball in home runs surrendered (53 total, one per game).
+- The Angels rank 11th in baseball in home runs given up (55 total, 1.1 per game).

-- The Angels will send Detmers (0-3) out to make his ninth start of the season.
-He is 0-3 with a 4.87 ERA and 53 strikeouts in 40 2/3 innings pitched.
+- The Angels will send Ohtani (5-1) out for his seventh start of the season.
+He is 5-1 with a 3.05 ERA and 80 strikeouts in 59 2/3 innings pitched.

-- In his last outing on Saturday against the Minnesota Twins, the left-hander threw 5 2/3 innings, giving up three earned runs while surrendering two hits.
+- The righty's last time out came on Sunday against the Minnesota Twins, when he tossed six innings, surrendering one earned run while giving up two hits.

-- The 23-year-old has amassed an ERA of 4.87, with 11.7 strikeouts per nine innings, in eight games this season.
-Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.